 However, I think it can be better to buy a few good quality tools new.
 The saying ‘buy cheap and buy twice’ applies to garden tools in particular.
 I belong to a few professional gardening Facebook pages, where people often ask others for their recommendations on tools.
 I’ve often seen praise for Showa gardening gloves and Felco or Niwaki secateurs and pruning tools.
 They’re actually the brands I use, and my Felco secateurs are now over 30 years old.

 Note that links to Amazon are affiliate, see disclosure.
 I may get a small fee if you buy, but it doesn’t affect the price you pay.
 And I only recommend products I use myself or which have been recommended by sources I trust.

-Local gardening clubs are usually inexpensive.
+Local gardening clubs cost very little to join.
 They often club together to get discounts with seed companies or they organise seed and plant swaps.
-They’re a great source of expertise, as more experienced gardeners share their advice with newbies, and they organise talks and shows.
+And they’re a great source of expertise, as more experienced gardeners share their advice with newbies, and they organise talks and shows.

 Get free or inexpensive advice